The National Health Service Corps (NHSC) Rural Community LRP is for providers working to combat the opioid epidemic in the nation’s rural communities.

 Who makes award determinations?

-Only the HHS Secretary or their designee can make an NHSC Rural Community Loan Repayment Program award.
+Only the HHS Secretary or their designee can make an NHSC Rural Community LRP award.

 When will you notify me of an award?